Zoo & Aquarium Exhibit Glass Restoration — We Restore What Animals, Visitors & Time Destroy

 Lions — Claw Scratch Damage

-Lions scratch exhibit glass directly with their claws — long, deep, parallel scratch patterns that are immediately visible to every visitor standing at the viewing panel.
+Lions and cheetahs scratch exhibit glass directly with their claws — long, deep, parallel scratch patterns that are immediately visible to every visitor standing at the viewing panel.
 These scratches are typically the deepest animal-contact damage we encounter in zoo work and require the most aggressive restoration approach.
-Working inside a lion exhibit requires strict Lockout/Tagout compliance and full coordination with animal care staff to ensure the animals are secured before work begins.
-Lions do not come when called.
-If we arrived and the lions had not been moved to their off-exhibit holding area — we waited.
+Working inside a big cat exhibit requires strict Lockout/Tagout compliance and full coordination with animal care staff to ensure the animals are secured before work begins.
+Big cats do not come when called.
+If we arrived and the animals had not been moved to their off-exhibit holding area — we waited.
 Patient, professional, and prepared to work the moment the exhibit was cleared.
-Glass Restoration Inc. has restored lion exhibit viewing panels — removing claw scratch damage that had accumulated over months of daily animal contact without requiring panel replacement.
+Glass Restoration Inc. has restored the lion and cheetah exhibit viewing panels at Busch Gardens Tampa Bay — removing claw scratch damage that had accumulated over months of daily animal contact without requiring panel replacement.

 Hyenas — Fur Abrasion Damage